Skip Navigation

 I needed to talk to the boss, but she was in a meeting.

-Use the comma to set off the nonrestrictive element in a sentence.
+• To set off the nonrestrictive element in a sentence

 I gave the approval letter to Jean, the woman with the long hair, on the third floor.